Capital Gate

 Capital Gate, also known as the Leaning Tower of Abu Dhabi, is a skyscraper in Abu Dhabi that is over 160 m tall, 35 stories high, with over 16,000 m2 of usable office space.
-Capital Gate is one of the tallest buildings in the city and was designed to incline 18° west, more than four times the lean of the Leaning Tower of Pisa.
+Capital Gate is one of the tallest buildings in the city and was designed to incline 18° west, more than three times the lean of the Leaning Tower of Pisa.
 The building is owned and was developed by the Abu Dhabi National Exhibitions Company.
 The tower is the focal point of Capital Centre.

 Construction

 Foundation

 The structure rests on a foundation of 490 pilings that have been drilled 30 m below ground.
 The deep pilings provide stability against strong winds, gravitational pull, and seismic pressures that arise due to the incline of the building.
 Of the 490 pilings, 287 are 1 m in diameter and 20 to 30 m deep, and 203 are 60 cm in diameter and 20 m deep.
 All 490 piles are capped together using a densely reinforced concrete mat footing nearly 2 m deep.
 Some of the piles were only initially compressed during construction to support the lower floors of the building.
 Now they are in tension as additional stress caused by the overhang has been applied.